England fans clash with police in Portugal during Nations League match screening

 Will Burns, from Wimbledon, said he felt embarrassed to be English after watching the altercation.

-The 37-year-old said: “Lots of Portuguese families watching the game in the fan zone, Portugal scored and then England fans started throwing drinks followed by bottles.
+The 37-year-old England fan said: “Lots of Portuguese families watching the game in the fan zone, Portugal scored and then England fans started throwing drinks followed by bottles.

 “Only one policeman was there.
 Then all the Portuguese families started running away, carrying their crying children.
 While England fans sang ‘England ‘til I die’.